-Examinations will be administered in an environment that is conducive to success and minimizes the opportunity for academic dishonesty.
+The goal is for examinations to be administered in an environment that is conducive to success and minimizes the opportunity for academic dishonesty.

 - 1. Students may only use #2 lead pencils.
-A piece of scratch paper will be provided by proctor or instructor. - Everything brought into the room (backpacks, purses, cell phones, hats, snacks, water, etc.) must be placed at the front or back of the room or in lockers at the student's own risk. - Only head adornments of a medical or religious nature are permitted during examinations.
+A piece of scratch paper will be provided by proctor or instructor.
+Student must use the calculator that is provided in the computerized exam. - Everything brought into the room (backpacks, purses, cell phones, hats, snacks, water, etc.) must be placed at the front or back of the room or in lockers at the student's own risk. - Only head adornments of a medical or religious nature are permitted during examinations.
 Hats, hoodies, beanies, and/or other ornamental head coverings must be removed and left with other non-essential paraphernalia in the instructor-/proctor-designated locations. - 4.
-Use of a cell phone to access the exam may be needed with certain students, but then all cell turned off and placed in backpack (no cell phones on desk or in students' pockets). - 5.
-All watch devices with internet capability must be placed with the student's belongings at the front or back of the room. - 6.
-Faculty or proctor will be present during entire exam and actively monitoring students. - 7.
+Use of a cell phone to initially access the exam may be needed, but then all cell phones must be turned off and placed in backpack or designated area within testing room (no cell phones on desk or in students' pockets). - All watch devices with internet capability must be placed with the student's belongings at the front or back of the room or in available lockers. - Faculty or proctor will be present during entire exam and actively monitoring students. - 7.
 Students may not talk during the exams. - 8.
 Students must keep their eyes on their own computer screen at all times. - 9.
-Hands must be kept on the table during the exam. - 10.
+Hands must be kept on top of the table during the exam. - 10.
 Once the exam has begun students may not approach the instructor/proctor to ask questions or seek clarification about exam questions or content.
 If related to technical issues, the student will be permitted to ask the instructor or proctor. - 11.
 Students may not leave the room once the exam has begun.
-Students must use restrooms prior to exam.
-This will lead to the exam being submitted with the number of questions completed and without any changes.
-Student having technical issues will be allowed to leave the room to contact Tech Support.
-In the event of a medical emergency, students may leave, but the allotted time will not change. - 12.
-Student are expected to be present at the start of the schedule time for the exam.
-Failure to arrive within 15 minutes from the start of the scheduled time will result with the student receiving a zero for the exam.
-The first time a student arrives late from the scheduled time and before the 15-minute deadline the student will still be allowed to take the exam, but the stop time will remain the same. - 13.
-Students who arrive late to more than one exam will not be allowed to take the exam and receive a zero or no credit for the exam. - 14.
-Exams are timed and at end of time allotment, remaining questions will need to be filled in randomly with one of the answer choices then submitted.
+Students need to use the restrooms prior to exam.
+If a student needs to use the restroom during the exam, the student needs to notify the faculty/proctor, all personal belongings are to remain in the room/locker, and the student must return to the